Why Manolo Blahnik Will Be Closing His Eyes During the Premiere of His New Movie

 The designer has viewed the completed project three or four times; he prefers earlier, less edited versions.
 “It’s been a great experience, but it’s taking too much of my energy.
 Dealing with editors and producers has been an absolute nightmare,” he admitted.
 “I don’t want to see my stupid self anymore.
 People might walk into the theater and say, ‘Who is that freak?’
 I asked Michael to film the back of me all the time, but it didn’t happen that way.”

 That self-deprecating charm is a Blahnik trademark, and he clearly knows he’s a compelling character.
 To help tell his story, the designer brought together a diverse group of fans to expound on his intersecting passions: art, literature, film — and of course fashion.
-“To be a great designer, great creator, you have to be interested in the world and history and people,” said Vogue editor Anna Wintour as the trailer opens.
+“To be a great designer, great creator, you have to be interested in the world and history and people,” says Vogue editor Anna Wintour as the trailer opens.
 She later delivers one of its most memorable lines: “I can’t remember the last time I wore anybody else’s shoes.
 I don’t even look at them.”

 Rihanna, Karlie Kloss, Naomi Campbell, Iman, André Leon Talley and Rupert Everett all celebrate Blahnik in the film, too, along with designers Charlotte Olympia Dellal and Isaac Mizrahi, classicist Mary Beard and many others.
 “It weaves so many elements together: interviews, biography, animation, fantasy sequences,” said Kristina Blahnik, the designer’s niece and CEO of Manolo Blahnik International.
 “Finally, we get to see Manolo in his true environment.
 You get insight into his mind and his private world.
 It isn’t about shoes; it’s about a feeling, a spirit.”